 These stones came in handy as a shelter.

 Once below the tree line, another storm came, and this time there was nowhere to hide.
 The trees were still soaked from the previous rain, so they couldn't hold the water - for the last half an hour of the trip, we walked in a pressurized cold shower.
 No issue tho; it was still more than 10C degrees warmer than an average day temperature in Scotland.

-If you liked this story, you might also enjoy the following posts:
+Thanks for reading!
+If you liked this story, you might also enjoy the following articles about:

 my previous visit to Snezka, from 2016, or...